alloba/book-of-hours-notes/people/Lt Arthur Thomas Moore (Ret.).md

     amount: 1
   - name: "visitor: the affair of the absent friend"
     amount: 1
-  - name: "visitor: the affair of the roytal endeavour"
+  - name: "visitor: the affair of the royal endeavour"
     amount: 1
 tags:
   - sundries